-Attribute Description alias A repository having an alias attribute is an alias to a real repository.
-All TracLinks referencing the alias resolve to the aliased repository.
-Note that multiple indirection is not supported, so an alias must always point to a real repository.
-The alias and dir attributes are mutually exclusive. description The text specified in the description attribute is displayed below the top-level entry for the repository in the source browser.
+Attribute Description The text specified in the description attribute is displayed below the top-level entry for the repository in the source browser.
 It supports WikiFormatting . dir The dir attribute specifies the location of the repository in the filesystem.
 It corresponds to the value previously specified in the option [trac] repository_dir.
 The alias and dir attributes are mutually exclusive. hidden When set to true, the repository is hidden from the repository index page in the source browser.
-Browsing the repository is still possible, and links referencing the repository remain valid. sync_per_request When set to true the repository will be synced on every request.
-This is not recommended, instead a post-commit hook should be configured to provide explicit explicit synchronization and synchronization type The type attribute sets the type of version control system used by the repository.
+Browsing the repository is still possible, and links referencing the repository remain valid. type The type attribute sets the type of version control system used by the repository.
 Trac supports Subversion and Git out-of-the-box, and plugins add support for many other systems.
-If type is not specified, it defaults to the value of the [versioncontrol] default_repository_type option. url The url attribute specifies the root URL to be used for checking out from the repository.
+If type is not specified, it defaults to the value of the [trac] repository_type option. url The url attribute specifies the root URL to be used for checking out from the repository.
 When specified, a "Repository URL" link is added to the context navigation links in the source browser, that can be copied into the tool used for creating the working copy.
+A representative name and one of a lipped or directivity are mendatory.
+All others are optional repository resync <repos> Re-synchronize Trac with a repository.